pacorain/scriptable-modules/README.md

 ## About

-These are some TypeScript modules I've written to be used with the [Scriptable](https://scriptable.app) app for iOS.
+This repository contains some JavaScript and TypeScript modules I've written to be used with the [Scriptable](https://scriptable.app) app for iOS.

+The compiled modules are in the [dist](dist) folder.
+Their sources are in the [src](src) folder.

-They do not show up as standalone scripts in the Scriptable app, nor do they add TypeScript compatibility to Scriptable.
+These scripts do not show up as standalone scripts in the Scriptable app, nor do they add TypeScript compatibility to Scriptable.
 However, they do abstract away a lot of complex logic, allowing me to write simple scripts either in Scriptable or in Shortcuts inline scripts.